Veo 3.1 vs Sora 2: Which AI Video Model Is Better for Ecom Ads?

 The hybrid play

 For brands at scale, the answer is both.
 Veo for the talking-head shot (where lip sync matters), Sora for product b-roll cuts (where visual fidelity matters).
 Stitch in post.
-Cost: ~$1.20 for the Veo segment + ~$1-2 for a 3-second Sora b-roll = $2.50/ad, still 4x cheaper than a Sora-only build and visibly better quality than a Veo-only build for product-heavy creatives.
+A Veo segment plus a short Sora b-roll cut still lands well under half the cost of a Sora-only build, and looks visibly better than a Veo-only build for product-heavy creatives.

 We are seeing this hybrid pattern emerge among teams running $50K+/mo paid social: Veo for the spoken word, Sora for the visual flourish, stitched together in 5 minutes.